matthewfranglen/docker-haskell-example/README.md

 This allows you to use different versions of core as if you were using a virtualenv or similar.

+When writing this I found that [stack](http://docs.haskellstack.org/en/stable/README/) has the same objective so you may wish to consider using that.

 ### Layout

 Application code goes in `src` and the entry point is the `main` method of `src/Main.hs`.